steipete/steipete.com/_posts/2020-12-14-apple-silicon-mac-mini-for-ci.md

 Luckily there's a way to break out: I've been prefixing the `xcodebuild` command with `arch -arm64e` to enforce the native context.
 This is currently hardcoded in a branch, and I'll use a similar trick to detect the native architecture as in the Ruby script above.
 Sadly there's no `arch -native` command that would do this for us.

-This is important - [performance is really terrible](https://twitter.com/steipete/status/1338152854662549509?s=21) if Clang runs in Intel-emulation mode.
+This is important!
+[Performance is really terrible](https://twitter.com/steipete/status/1338152854662549509?s=21) if Clang runs in Intel-emulation mode.

 ## More Weirdness